fvanderbiest/docker-volume-git-backup/README.md

 This repository provides a sample setup to git commit a docker volume every time a file is updated.

-The [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) docker image is built from the Dockerfile in the `sync` directory.
+The [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) image on Docker Hub is built from the Dockerfile in the `sync` directory.
 Feel free to use it if it suits your needs.

 # fvanderbiest/volume-git-backup